 Download the Application to Amend the LUB here.

-For more information, please contact the County’s Planning & Development department.
+For more information, please contact the County’s Planning and Development department.

 Servicing in the near term will be by independent water and wastewater systems, or by scalable communal servicing systems.
 A regional water line is located about 4 miles (2.5 km) north of the Crossroads ASP area.